VisualComposer/builder/readme.txt

 5. Endless WordPress site design options - build a website just the way you want it with powerful features for beginners and pros.

 == Changelog ==

+= 45.3.0 =
+*Release Date - 2023-06-19*

+### Free:
+- Fix: Template download works properly for different environments
+- Fix: Notifications inside the Visual Composer dashboard have been improved for design consistency

+### Premium:
+- New: Role Manager controls user access to the edit element window tabs
+- Fix: Row resizing controls work properly in Popup Builder
+- Fix: Naming consistency improved for the post grid elements
+- Fix: Template import from previous versions of the editor works properly
+- Fix: Sliders work properly when using mouse to switch slides

 = 45.2.0 =
 *Release Date - 2023-06-01*